RaoulRV/picknch/README.md

 ![header](static/images/footer.PNG)

 - In the footer section I have included links to Facebook, Twitter, Instagram and Youtube as well as my github username and year.
-- The icons are fully interractive and have feedback when you mouse over them.
+- The icons are fully interactive and have feedback when you mouse over them.
 - When clicking on the icons, the page will open in a new tab in order to not distract the user.

 ### Home Page